 Essex Abroad on social media:

 Add an additional year on to your degree and spend it at one of our 150+ partner universities.
-You'll go in Year 3 and return back to Essex to complete your final year.
+You'll go abroad in the third year of your studies and and return to Essex to complete your final year.

 There is a big world out there waiting for you to explore!
 At Essex, we're partnered with over 150 partner institutions in 40 countries worldwide.